Literature Promenade Davos

 Show all 4 images

-In order not to let this walk get out of hand - because the abundance of literary figures who have visited Davos is great - Kulturplatz Davos has limited itself to a path around the Davos promenades.
+To keep this walk from becoming too extensive - since the number of literary figures who have visited Davos is large - Kulturplatz Davos has limited it to a route around the Davos promenades.

-At Kulturplatz Davos you will receive a guide to the literary walk.
-In the guide you will find a map with directions and, for each of the 13 stations, an explanation of why the respective author was located at that point.
-The guide also includes a QR code for each station, which you can call up with your smartphone.
-The wonderful voices of Leslie Malton and Michael Rotschopf will recite the wonderful texts for you.
+At Kulturplatz Davos, you can obtain a guide for the literary walk.
+This guide contains a map with the route description and, for each of the 13 stations, an explanation of why the respective author was associated with that location.
+Each station is also assigned a QR code in the guide, which you can access with your smartphone.
+The wonderful voices of Leslie Malton and Michael Rotschopf will present the magnificent texts to you.

 Fitness 2/6